 Anyone who can start a club or group in as long as it contributes to or supports Mozilla’s mission.
-You don’t need special permission to start a group or register it in the portal but it will need to meet the criteria detailed below in order to become “verified”.
+You don’t need special permission to start a group or register it in the portal however it should be relevant to Mozilla and specific for people to find you.
 If you’re looking to start a group for the first time we recommend identifying a few people who might be interested, and running an event together based on one of the campaigns or activities.
 If the event is successful, consider inviting participants to join a more formal group and plan recurring events and activities to achieve the goals of your group.

 What is a Mozilla Community Group?

 Mozilla Community Groups are groups of people who meet regularly and work collaboratively to advance Mozilla’s mission.
 Anyone who is working to advance Mozilla’s mission can start a Community Group.
 Groups can meet in-person or virtually and can be organized around a region, contribution area, identity, or interest.
 All groups must respect and adhere to the community participation guidelines and naming guidelines below.

 Can there be multiple groups from the same country, city or campus?

 Absolutely!
 Everyone has the freedom to create a group that reflects their diverse set of interests and identities while promoting inclusivity and Mozilla’s mission.
 We welcome multiple groups from the same countries, cities and campuses assuming they meet the requirements for validity.

 Mozilla encourages a multiplicity of groups to pursue our shared mission and will not acknowledge any hierarchy between groups.

 When setting up a new group the creator should consider whether a group already exist with the same audience and purpose.
 Groups that have the exact same focus and mandate should be open to merging or revise their title or description to be more descriptive of their differences.

 What if two groups want to use the same name?